How to hire a content writer: The ultimate guide

-They can use their writing skills to help communicate your brand message, connect with your audience, and drive more traffic – tasks that are all essential to your marketing strategy.
+A good content writer can help you communicate your brand message, connect with your audience, and drive more traffic – all of which are essential to your company's growth.

 But hiring a writer isn’t as easy as it sounds.

-You could think you’ve found the perfect writer after a stellar interview, only for them to submit subpar writing once they start.
+For example, you might think that you've found the perfect writer after a stellar interview, only for them to submit subpar writing once they start.

 Hiring a writer for your business is a huge upfront investment, from interviewing to onboarding, editing, and coaching.